From Management to Leadership

-Module #2 – Leading Your New Team – The One You Just Inherited.
-(2.5 hours):
+Module #2 - Leading Your New Team - The One You Just Inherited

-Module #3 – Leading Your Team Through Change.
-(3 hours):
+Module #3 - Leading Your Team Through Change with Influence and Persuasion

 Change is all around us.
 Transitioning through a new strategy or organizational initiative requires leadership that influences people to work enthusiastically toward goals identified as being for the common good.
 In this session, we will discuss the difference between power and authority.
 Participants will learn the methodology that is needed to motivate teams for change.
 Once a leader has built a strong case for organizational change, participants will learn a structured process for creating effective strategies and plans to build an organizational change management capability.

 By the end of the sessions

 By the end of each session, participants will have a greater understanding of the following:

 - Being a leader that focuses more on delivering results than on perfecting knowledge